Warning Signs of Alzheimer's Disease

 Loss of Initiative

 It is quite normal to tire of social obligations, especially if your social calendar seems too full.
-A good night’s sleep will likely restore your initiative.
-A person with Alzheimer’s may become quite passive and require prompting to attend an event.
+A good night's sleep will likely restore your initiative.
+A person with Alzheimer's may become quite passive and require prompting to attend an event.
+If you see any signs of Alzheimer's in your loved ones, ensure you address it right away.